Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The New Pricing Equation

-The European CEP industry is entering a new phase.
+The European CEP industry is entering a new phase in 2026 and beyond.
 One where scale alone is not enough.
 Where speed is no longer a differentiator.
 Where pricing is a race to the bottom.

 In this environment, execution becomes the decisive factor.
 Not just execution as an operational capability—but execution as a commercial strategy.